bluewatertracks/bwt-datatable/README.md

 # Bwt-datatable

+### About
-We greatly appreciated the work of [David Mulder's paper-datatable](https://github.com/David-Mulder/paper-datatable) and decide to inherited it cause so good project must to evolve.
-Since many people already use `paper-datatable` component we create this component in compability with `paper-datatable`.
-You can easily use this element only change path to `paper-datatable` elements to import it.
-The example is below
+We greatly appreciated the work of [David Mulder's paper-datatable](https://github.com/David-Mulder/paper-datatable) but since it hasn't been active for a while and we at Blue Water Tracks really wanted to keep pushing the work done so far, we decided to inherit the project and let it evolve but combining the pull requests on the project along with a couple of fixes and features that we came up with.
+Since many people already use the `paper-datatable` component, we created this component to make sure that it is compabilite with the `paper-datatable` component.
+You can easily use this element only changing the path to `paper-datatable` import element like below.
+We hope that it could someday be merged into the original paper-datatable code.

 ### Before
 	<link rel="import" href="/bower_components/paper-datatable/paper-datatable.html">

 ### Now
 	<link rel="import" href="/bower_components/bwt-datatable/bwt-datatable.html">